9 Easy Ways to Fix "There Was an Error Connecting to the Apple ID Server"

 Clare Weaver

-This post will walk you through how to fix the "error connecting to the Apple ID server" on iPhone and Mac.
+This post will walk you through how to fix the "There was an error connecting to the Apple ID server" issue on iPhone and Mac.
 Read on for the detailed tutorial.

 Apple users have feedback that the message "Verification Failed.
-There was an error connecting to the Apple ID server." appears while downloading apps from the App Store, resetting the password, logging into iCloud/iMessage, etc.
+There was an error connecting to the Apple ID server." appears while downloading apps from the App Store, erasing an iPhone, logging into iCloud/iMessage, setting up a new iPhone, trying to reset Mac password, etc.

 It's quite confusing, right?
 To make this annoying message disappear, let's figure out what it means and why it appears first.
 Then, learn some effective methods to fix the error.
 Read on to learn more.